GrayPockets/RevengeOfTheBarbarians_Cooks/README.md

-# GrayPockets - Revenge of the Barbarians - Fixes
+# GrayPockets - Revenge of the Barbarians - Cooks

 ## Description

-This mod fixes several items in "Revenge of the Barbarians"
+This mod cooks several items in "Revenge of the Barbarians"

 * Support Barbarian Clans game mode.
 * Correct lua errors caused when a new Barbarian is added to the map then quickly deleted by another mod.